 This is a proposed bill which will address many of the contract issues that creators have to deal with such as clarity in contracts, reasonableness of terms, fair remuneration and moral rights waivers – you can find out more here.

 This is a large Act covering many areas which do not pertain to illustrators – however there are some technicalities which do – for example the online intermediary codes.
 This is where providers are required to take responsibility for content which may be infringing copyright.
+AOI support this legislation.

 This is an important review which will result in a modern industrial strategy and economy that works for everyone.
 There is a specific section considering the Creative Industries.
 We have fed into the consultation for this, articulating the role of illustration and the creative industries within the UK economy and the need for ongoing support to see this thrive.
 You can read the final report here.

-There is no requirement for copyright holders to register their IP in the UK, and AOI responded to this suggestion with concerns over the additional time and effort required to register works for individual freelancers or small businesses, combined with the potential cost of registering works, which many individual creators will consider an expense they cannot afford.
+There is no requirement for copyright holders to register their IP in the UK, and AOI had stated that we didn’t believe a voluntary register would benefit creators.
+Our response had mentioned concerns over the additional time and effort required to register works for individual freelancers or small businesses, combined with the potential cost of registering works, which many individual creators will consider an expense they cannot afford.
 We also queried how the scheme would legally ascertain the veracity of claims of ownership in registered works – this could lead to confusion rather than legal certainty.
-We don’t believe a voluntary register would benefit creators.

 Understanding that we are stronger together, we often work in partnership with organisations like us across all creative disciplines in groups such as the Creative Rights Alliance and the British Copyright Council.
 Both organisations are respected and listened to by government.